How to Buy a Queen Bee

 If your queen is dead upon arrival, call the supplier immediately.
 They will instruct you on the next steps to take.

+Before ordering queens through the mail, it is a good practice to ask questions about live arrival guarantees.
 Will the supplier send a replacement or will you have to file a claim with the post office to get a refund?

-• beekeepers wants to add different genetics to apiary
+• add different genetics to apiary

 New Genetics